 Financial Assets at Fair Value through Profit or Loss ("FVTPL") - Financial assets measured at FVTPL are assets which do not qualify as financial assets at amortized cost or at fair value through other comprehensive income.
 Cash and cash equivalents, marketable securities and long-term investments are classified as FVTPL.
-These financial assets are initially recognized at their fair value with changes to fair values recognized in the consolidated statements of loss.
+These financial assets are initially recognized at their fair value with changes to fair values recognized in profit or loss.